Why would I use free CNC software

-But first lets get some basics out of the way.
+But first let’s get some basics out of the way.
 If your new to all this then it may help.
 I know when I started these 3 letter acronyms weren’t that clear to me.
-If you’re a old hand at this then skip the next section
+If you’re an old hand at this then skip the next section

 CAD/CAM and Machine controller